Foxboro charter school hit with false shooter report as area schools up police patrols

 Local authorities issued assurances aimed at helping to calm parents and others.

-Heroux said there are reactive and proactive systems in place to protect students.
-One is a $500,000 gunshot detection system currently in nine of the 10 Attleboro schools.
+In Attleboro, Mayor Paul Heroux said there are reactive and proactive systems in place to protect students.
+One is a $500,000 gunshot detection system currently in eight of the nine Attleboro schools.

 The system is designed to cut police response time.